oliverbevan/simple-adding-game/README.md

 # games

-This adding game runs on Java 8
+This is a simple adding game runs on Java, project for learning purposes.